 Powered by a 4-cylinder 2.5-litre engine, the Camry produces 178-hp @ 6,000 rpm and 170 lb.ft of torque at 4,100 rpm.
 While the V6 Camry is powered by a 3.5-litre making 268-hp at 6,200 rpm and 248 lb.ft of torque at 4,700 rpm.
 The three Hybrid offerings a receive power via the 2.5-liter Atkinson Cycle engine with Hybrid Synergy drive matched to an E-CVT.

-But the mid-size sedan market is changing, consumers tastes are evolving, and the competition is stepping up their game, big time.
-Toyota realized this, acting quickly yet not hastily, reinventing their Camry sedan in a manner that makes sense: take what already works and make it better…much better.
-And not by simply redesigning exteriors and sprucing up interiors, but really investing in the performance by dialing-up the driving dynamics, offering consumers something they can actually enjoy.
+But the mid-size sedan market is changing, consumer tastes are evolving, and the competition is stepping up its game big time.
+Toyota realized this, acting quickly yet not hastily, reinventing its Camry sedan in a manner that makes sense: take what already works and make it better…much better.
+This is not done by simply redesigning exteriors and sprucing up interiors but by really investing in the performance by dialling up the driving dynamics, offering consumers something they can actually enjoy.

 Or perhaps something they didn’t realize even existed: fun, spirited driving in a well-designed, affordable passenger sedan.